-This year, the global industry will come together in Shanghai for a collective, two-day IMS Asia-Pacific edition that will expand on the unique challenges and landscape of the Asia-Pacific region.
+The global industry once again comes together in Shanghai for a collective, two-day summit that will expand on the unique challenges and landscape of the Asia-Pacific region.
 IMS partners with Budweiser Storm Festival, China’s premier electronic music gathering offering delegates the opportunity to do business in the region followed by a series of satellite parties and the nations leading festival.ATTEND IMS ASIA-PACIFIC

 IMS Asia-Pacific News